Poland ranks as worst country in the EU for LGBT rights - Kafkadesk

 Based on 6 categories (equality and non-discrimination; family; hate crime and hate speech; legal gender recognition and bodily integrity; civil society space; and asylum), the index ranks all 49 European countries on a scale between 0% (gross violations of human rights, discrimination) and 100% (respect of human rights, full equality).

-Poland was ranked second-worst in the bloc in last year’s index, but has now fallen past Latvia to bottom place with an index of only 16%, with only non-EU member states, such as Russia (10%), Turkey (4%) and last-place Azerbaijan (2%) being given a lower score.
+Poland was ranked second-worst in the bloc in last year’s index, but has now fallen past Latvia to bottom place with an index of only 16%, with only non-EU member states, such as Russia (10%), Turkey (4%) and last-place Azerbaijan (2%), being given lower scores.

 Despite being the country with the most dramatic drop in its score, losing 8.46% points in relation to the suspended procedures for legal gender recognition and the lack of proper state protection at public events, Hungary still ranks the highest among the four Visegrad countries at 18th (33%), followed by Slovakia (30%) and the Czech Republic (26%), respectively 20th and 21st.